Local convergence of large random triangulations coupled with an Ising model: Enumerative results

+This defines a continuous and decreasing bijection from $(0,+\infty)$ onto $(0,+ \infty)$ (see Figure \ref{fig:rho} for an illustration).
+The value at $\nu_c$ is

+\end{defi} The following property is going to be ubiquitous in the rest of the paper: \begin{framed} \begin{defi} A generating series $S(\nu,t)$ is said to be \emph{Ising-algebraic} (with parameters $A$, $B$ and $C$), if the following conditions hold. \begin{enumerate} \item For any positive value of $\nu$, the generating series $S$, seen as a series in $t^3$, is algebraic and $\rho_\nu = (t_{\nu})^3$ is its unique dominant singularity.

-\item The series $S$ satisfies the following singular behavior: there exist non-zero constants $A (\nu)$, $B (\nu)$ and $C (\nu)$ such that: \begin{itemize} \item For $\nu \neq \nu_c$, the critical behavior of $S(\nu,t)$ is the standard behavior of planar maps series, with an exponent $3/2$.
+\item The series $S$ satisfies the following singular behaviour: there exist non-zero constants $A (\nu)$, $B (\nu)$ and $C (\nu)$ such that: \begin{itemize} \item For $\nu \neq \nu_c$, the critical behaviour of $S(\nu,t)$ is the standard behaviour of planar maps series, with an exponent $3/2$.

 \item But, at $\nu=\nu_c$, the nature of the singularity changes and: